 This is a multi-voltage TIG welder that can perform multiple processes including TIG and stick welding.
 The all-inclusive Miller Electric machine comes equipped with all the equipment needed making it a plug and play device that is convenient and easy to use.
 One simply needs to connect to argon, electricity, and is ready to go.

-- Best portable TIG welder weighs only 14 pounds.
-Comes in a small and compact design that allows easy portability with a shoulder strap.
+- Weighs only 14 pounds and comes in a small design that allows easy portability with a shoulder strap.

 - It also comes equipped with a hot start to prevent electrode sticking.

 - This TIG welding machine boasts an auto-line circuitry management technology that instantaneously connects to 110V or 220V without extra tools.